MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/request-properties.md

 <!-- The following text can be re-produced by running: Kusto.Cli.exe -focus -execute:"#crp -doc" -->

-Client request property names differ among client libraries.
-Select the tab for the relevant client library.

-For an example of how to set client request properties, see [Customize query behavior with client request properties](../get-started/app-basic-query.md#customize-query-behavior-with-client-request-properties).
+Client request property names and configuration methods differ across client libraries.
+To view the properties for a given client library, select the relevant tab.
+For examples of how to configure these properties in each library, see [Customize query behavior with client request properties](../get-started/app-basic-query.md#customize-query-behavior-with-client-request-properties).

 ### [C\#](#tab/csharp-crp)

-The following table provides the name of client request properties for use with the C# client library.

 | Property Name | Type | Description |
 |--|--|--|